lf-edge/ekuiper/docs/en_US/guide/rules/overview.md

 When `cronDatetimeRange` is configured but `cron` and `duration` are empty, the rule will run according to the time period specified by `cronDatetimeRange` until the time period is exceeded.

-## View rule status
+## View Rule Status

 When a rule is deployed to eKuiper, we can use the rule indicator to understand the current running status of the rule.

-We can get the running status of all rules and the detailed status of a single rule through the rest api.
+We can get the running status of all rules and the detailed status of a single rule through the rest API.

-The status of all rules can be obtained through [Show Rules](../../api/restapi/rules.md#show-rules), and the status of a single rule can be obtained through [get the status of a rule](../../api/restapi/rules.md#get-the-status-of-a-rule).
+The status of all rules can be obtained through [Show Rules](../../api/restapi/rules.md#show-rules), and the status of a single rule can be obtained through [getting the status of a rule](../../api/restapi/rules.md#get-the-status-of-a-rule).

-### Understanding Status of running rules
+### Understanding Status of Running Rules

 For the following rules: